-We described an example of a managed network in Section 4.1.
 We saw that numerous management functions were accomplished in that example.
 We will now address how this is done in SNMP management.
 An NMS acquires a new network element through a management agent or monitors the ones it has acquired.
 There is a relationship between manager and agent.
 Since one manager is responsible for managing the designated functions of many agents, it is hierarchical in structure.
 The infrastructure of the manager-agent and the SNMP architecture that it is based on form the organization model.

 Information is transmitted and is received by both the manager and the agent.
 For example, when a new network element with a built-in management agent is added to the network, the discovery process in the network manager broadcasts queries and receives positive response from the added element.
 The information must be interpreted both semantically and syntactically by the agent and the manager.
-We covered the syntax, ASN.1, in Section 3.7.
-Definition of semantics and syntax form the basis of the information model.
+The syntax, ASN.1, Definition of semantics and syntax form the basis of the information model.
 We present a detailed definition of a managed object, rules for the SMI, and a virtual information database, MIB, which groups managed objects and provides a relational framework.